jaysylvester/citizen/README.md

 This config would extend the default configuration only when running on your local machine.
 Using this method, you can commit multiple config files from different environments to the same repository.

-The database settings would be accessible within your route controllers via `params.config.db`.
+The database settings would be accessible anywhere within your app via `app.config.db`.
 The `citizen` and `host` nodes are reserved for the framework; create your own node(s) to store your custom settings.

 #### Startup configuration

-You can also pass your app's configuration directly to citizen through `server.start()`.
+You can also pass your app's configuration directly to citizen through `app.start()`.
 If there is a config file, the startup config will extend the config file.
 If there's no config file, the startup configuration extends the default citizen config.

-    // Start an HTTPS server with a PFX file and add a custom namespace for your app's database config server.start({
+    // Start an HTTPS server with a PFX file and add a custom namespace for your app's database config app.start({
       citizen: {
         http: {
           enable: false